-a judgment, as in an action for debt, that is entered without the necessity of jury trial, based on affidavits of the creditor and debtor that convince the court that there is no arguable issue: The creditor filed a motion for summary judgment against the debtor.
+a judgment that is entered without the necessity of jury trial, as one based on affidavits that convince the court that there is no arguable issue: The creditor filed a motion for summary judgment against the debtor.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023